 You may be able to use non-dairy milks, but I have not tested that.
 (I have used full-fat canned coconut milk in other recipes to good effect.)

-How to use the remaining evaporated milk
+Using up the evaporated milk

 It’s only a few ounces so you can’t do anything major.
 You can use it in your coffee or tea, replace some of the liquid in your oatmeal, or use it to add a little ‘cream’ to a following night’s dinner.